mbhamashah/katacoda-scenarios/bash-101/01-control.md

 # Control
 ## Learn how to control bash

-In the beginning was the command line... mAHAVEER
+In the beginning was the command line...

 ### History
 We're going to start by making you fast at using the command-line by looking into history.
 To do that there are a few simple commands to learn.